menefotto/store/README.md

-Package graph
+Package store

-This package implements a simple graph with two backends, an in memory backend and a persistent backends using boltdb.
+This package implements a simple storage with two backends, an in memory backend and a persistent backends using boltdb.
 To implement another backend using a database of your choice or data structure, you have to implement the DB interface.